microsoft/rushstack/api/rush-lib.rushconfiguration.rushuserfolder.md

 # RushConfiguration.rushUserFolder property

 The absolute path to Rush's storage in the home directory for the current user.
-On Windows, it would be something like "C:\\Users\\YourName.rush".
+On Windows, it would be something like `C:\Users\YourName\.rush`<!-- -->.

 **Signature:**
 ```javascript